rackerlabs/design-system/_docs/style/spacing.md

 #### Form elements

-We found that eight pixels of vertical space between consecutive, stacked inputs works best.
-Eight pixels of space also applies to consecutive, horizontally inline inputs.
+Add 8px of space between consecutive, vertically or horizontally stacked inputs on a form.

 {% endcolumn %}